 “Some things can’t be solved with talking,” Bri said.
 “That’s why we provide money to legally update their name and gender.
 That can impact jobs, housing, education, and voting — all of which an ID is key for.”

-Grant recipients can also receive one-on-one coaching to ensure they understand the process for updating their identification.
-The goal is to simplify their efforts and make the experience as smooth as possible.
+In addition to funding, Trans Lifeline offers one-on-one coaching to grant recipients to ensure they understand the process for updating their identification.
+The goal is to cut through the red tape make the experience as smooth as possible.

 “The biggest determining factor in whether someone will be more suicidal than their peers is family support,” Bri said.
 “Relationships come up often on the hotline.”

-In the coming years, Trans Lifeline hopes to see an increase in donations so it can provide more microgrants and hire more operators.
+In the coming years, Trans Lifeline is working to expand its partnerships and increase donations so it can provide more microgrants and hire more Spanish-speaking operators.
 The organization would also like to provide chat and text services for those who may be uncomfortable speaking on the phone — or who aren’t in an environment where they feel comfortable making a call.